Frequently asked questions

 We raise Berkshire, Tamworth, and Landrace crosses.
 Known for their ability to forage and thrive on pasture, these heritage breeds grow much slower than modern breeds bred for confinement operations.
 As a result, the meat is much more flavorful and nutrient dense.

-The herd is then weaned off the sow and moved to the first of many electric fence enclosures.
+When weaned piglet arrive on the ranch from our farrowing partner who lives 25 minutes away, they are moved to the first of many electric fence enclosures.
 These paddocks are approximately 1/2 acre in size and include a mixture of forest and pasture habitat with plenty of grass, forbs, and dirt to root around in.
 The herd is moved to the next paddock once a week.
 In addition to the food they forage, our pigs are fed a grain based ration mixed from several feed mills in the Okanogan.
 We feed a non-GMO feed.
 Once we determine what a given herd will eat, the pigs will eat that type of ration for the duration of their lives (i.e. non-GMO herds will not eat conventional feed and vice a versa).
 We clearly label, price, and advertise our pork as either non-GMO fed or conventional fed.

 Once the pigs reach approximately 220 lbs, they graduate to freezer camp.
 A few days before slaughter, we will leave the livestock trailer in the paddock so they are accustomed to it, and early in the morning we will gently close the door.
 Voila!
 Pigs are loaded and ready for the 30 min drive to Magnum Meats.
 They are unloaded into their own pen, given water, fresh bedding, and a small good pat from their proud owners.